Ted Leonsis: Other businesses

-Leonsis was the founder, chairman and largest shareholder of the defunct SnagFilms, a content and technology company with a full-service video streaming platform.
+Leonsis was the founder, chairman, and largest shareholder of the defunct SnagFilms, a content and technology company with a full-service video streaming platform.
 The company owned indieWIRE, a news site, until 2016.
 His first production was the documentary Nanking, which premiered at the 2007 Sundance Film Festival.
 The film is based on the book The Rape of Nanking by Iris Chang.
 It was honored with the 2008 Peabody Award and the 2009 News & Documentary Emmy Award for Best Historical Programming (Long Form).

-In 2008, Leonsis produced Kicking It, which is a documentary by Susan Koch about the 2006 Homeless World Cup.
+In 2008, Leonsis produced Kicking It, a documentary by Susan Koch about the 2006 Homeless World Cup.
 The film was narrated by actor Colin Farrell and featured residents of Afghanistan; Kenya; Dublin, Ireland; Charlotte, North Carolina; Madrid; and Saint Petersburg.
 The film premiered in January 2008 at the Sundance Film Festival.
 A third documentary, A Fighting Chance, tells the story of Kyle Maynard, who became a nationally ranked wrestler, motivational speaker, and bestselling author, despite being born without arms or legs.
 In 2013, Leonsis produced the documentary Lost for Life, which explores juvenile offenders who have been sentenced to life without parole.

 Leonsis founded Revolution Money, a company which provides secure payments through an Internet-based platform.
-In 2009, the company was sold to American Express; Leonsis is now on the board of directors at American Express.
+In 2009, the company was sold to American Express; Leonsis is now on the board of directors at American Express, having joined in 2010.
 He is cofounder and partner in the D.C.-based venture fund, Revolution Growth, and chairman of Clearspring Technologies.
 He is co-inventor of Only In New York, a board game about New York City.
 Leonsis is a member of the investment group, aXiomatic, which owns Team Liquid, a competitive eSports Team.

 Personal life

-Leonsis is married since August 1987 to Lynn Leonsis and they have a son and a daughter.
+Leonsis married Lynn Leonsis in August 1987 and they have a son and a daughter.

 As of February 2025, Forbes estimates his net worth at $3.1 billion.
 In early 2011, Leonsis purchased a 13-acre estate in Potomac, Maryland.
-He acquired the property for $20 million after selling homes in McLean, Virginia and Vero Beach, Florida.
+He acquired the property for $20 million after selling homes in McLean, Virginia, and Vero Beach, Florida.
 The 20000 sqft estate was once the home of Joseph P. Kennedy, summer home of Franklin Roosevelt, and was owned by the Gore family from 1942 to 1995.
 Leonsis purchased the home from Chris Rogers, a telecommunications executive who acquired Leonsis' home in McLean.
 Leonsis is the former owner of a 40-foot yacht.

 Leonsis has authored a number of books, including Blue Magic: The People, Power and Politics Behind the IBM PC and The Business of Happiness: 6 Secrets to Extraordinary Success in Work and Life.

-He was on the board of directors for Georgetown University in 2008–2009.
+He was on the board of directors and board of regents for Georgetown University in 2008–2009.
 Leonsis is the founder of the Leonsis Foundation, which supports children "overcome obstacles and achieve their goals".